lilykasperek/DataViz_Final_Project/updates.md

 I changed the color scale on my first two political donation visualizations.I created a simple visualization to display what party the recipients of donations made by Charles Johnson are associated with.
 I noticed that the same recipient had a different name in my recipients example, so I went back and noticed the same thing for others.
 I used ```fct_recode``` to fix this and my two visualizations.
 I changed the theme for many of my visualizations.
 I modified my blockbusters visualization so it was interactive and less visually overwhelming.
 I tried to rename axis ticks for the first visualization but can’t figure out what I am doing wrong.
 I capitalized interactive label on nirvana visualization.

+## March 30 After Class

+I messed around more with the blockbusters data set created two simple visualizations that I am hoping might lead somewhere.
+I also created a simple visualization for the history of rock data set.
+I struggled this class with ideas for visualizations.